Never before in US history: FBI searches the home of a former president

 How Times reporters cover politics.

-We trust that our journalists are independent observers.
+We rely on our journalists to be independent observers.
 So while Times employees may vote, they may not support or campaign for candidates or political causes.
 This includes participating in marches or rallies in support of a movement or giving money to, or raising money for, a political candidate or election cause.

 For nearly 35 years, the tug-of-war over presidential documents — and who controls them — has been largely bureaucratic in the halls of the National Archives and discussed among lawyers in courtrooms.

 Former President Richard M. Nixon spent nearly four years after Watergate fighting for control of millions of pages of presidential records and hundreds of hours of the tapes that helped him resign.
 Mr. Beschloss said Nixon initially made a deal with President Gerald R. Ford that would have given him control of his papers and also the ability to destroy them.
 But a law passed by Congress after Nixon left office in August 1974 forced him to take his fight to court.
-He eventually lost in the Supreme Court 7-2.
+He eventually lost in the Supreme Court, in a 7-to-2 decision.

 The dispute led to the passage of the Presidential Records Act in 1978, which first made clear that White House records belong to the federal government, not the president who created them.
 Since then, presidents of both parties have bickered over how and when the archives should be allowed to release those documents to the public.